MichaelMerenciana/supermarket-product-matcher/README.md

 ## Matching

-Reduced number of candidates from ~64 million $\rarr$ 379,979 using blocking techniques (99.4% reduction).
+Reduced number of candidates from ~64 million → 379,979 using blocking techniques (99.4% reduction).

 Out of these candidates, a total of 5,498 Dirk products have been matched to an AH product with a matching-score > 0.6.